marcelowhitehead/marcelowhitehead/README.md

 ##

 - I live in Brazil, southeast
-- I have been working on PayGo as internship android developer :computer:
+- I have been working on PayGo as Junior android developer :computer:
 - I have been learnig more about Kotlin on android